StevenDye/Image-Processing-Mask-Detection/README.md

 Deploy an app or website that will allow users to uplaod photos to test the model and (with their permission) add the photos to our dataset.

 ## Data
-The data comes from the Kaggle dataset "Fase Mask Detection". which can be found here: https://www.kaggle.com/andrewmvd/face-mask-detection
+The data comes from the Kaggle dataset "Fase Mask Detection", which can be found here: https://www.kaggle.com/andrewmvd/face-mask-detection

 ## Summary of files
+- README.md
 - data
   - raw
     - kaggle
       - annotations: 583 XML documents tagging the images
       - images: 583 png images
+- notebooks
+  - SD_Working_Notebook.ipynb
+- src